elifnurkarahasan/DSA210_project/README.md

 ***Techniques Used & Stages of Analysis:*** Firstly for data preprocessing, features such as Price/Hour, Time, and Rating were used for both classification and regression tasks.
 Genres were encoded numerically using the LabelEncoder for machine learning compatibility.
 For genre prediction, I used a classification approach to identify the most likely genre of a new game based on its attributes.
 For price prediction, I employed a regression approach to estimate the price of a game within a specific genre based on the same features.
 To handle class imbalances in genre data, the SMOTE method was applied.
 This ensured that underrepresented genres were adequately sampled during training, improving model fairness and strength.
 Both the classifier and regressor were validated using stratified K-fold and standard K-fold cross-validation to ensure performance consistency across different data splits.
 The contribution of each feature was measured using the inherent importance metric of the Decision Tree model.
 Classification accuracy, confusion matrix, and RMSE (a metric that quantifies the error between predicted and actual prices) were used to evaluate to what extent the classifier and regressor models were accurate or erroneus.
 The model was tested with a hypothetical new game (Price/Hour = 0.20, Time = 50 hours, Rating = 90).
 The classifier predicted the genre, and the regressor estimated the price for this new game, showcasing the model's ability to generalize to unseen data.

+***Accuracy, Confusion Matrix and RMSE scores of the Model:*** For accuracy scores, the cross-validation accuracy scores for the decision tree classifier range between 31% and 62%, with a mean accuracy of approximately 51.4%.
+This indicates moderate performance during validation and suggests that the model is somewhat effective at learning patterns in the training data.
+The test set accuracy is reported as 66.67%, which is notably higher than the mean cross-validation accuracy.
+This could indicate that the model performed better on the specific test set due to its composition or reduced data complexity.
+However, further evaluation, such as examining the confusion matrix and classification report, is necessary to validate this.

+As for the classification report, it's precision provides high precision scores for genres such as Business Simulation (1.00), Card Game (1.00), and Simulation (1.00) indicating that when these genres are predicted, they are highly likely to be correct.
+Some genres, like Simulation, City-building, and Card Game, achieve a recall of 1.00, indicating that the model successfully identified all instances of these genres in the test set.
+The weighted average F1-score is 0.67, reflecting a balance between precision and recall.
+While it indicates reasonable performance, genres such as Action-adventure and Adventure have poor F1-scores of 0.00, signaling that the model struggles to predict these classes effectively.

+As for the confusion matrix, genres such as Vehicle Simulation, Tactical Shooter, and Business Simulation show strong performance with minimal or no misclassifications.
+However, significant misclassifications occur in genres with fewer data points, such as Survival and Survival Horror, which are confused with each other, likely due to overlapping feature characteristics.

+For RMSE scores, the cross-validation RMSE scores range between 2.81 and 5.22, with a mean RMSE of 3.76.
+These values suggest moderately good performance in predicting game prices during training.
+The RMSE on the test set is 5.85, which is higher than the mean cross-validation RMSE.
+This indicates the model may not generalize as well on unseen data, though it is within an acceptable range given the complexity of price prediction.